Girish1704/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

 >       ![](images/cnn-glab4-dv-gs-g6.png)
 >
 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:<br>
-      - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.<br>
+      - Navigate to the Lab Validation Page from the upper right corner in the lab guide section.<br>
       - If not, carefully read the error message and retry the step, following the instructions in the lab guide.<br>
       - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help!